-The program is looking for students who are interested in bercoming the main representative of Study in Spain at their universities and colleges.
+We are looking for students who are interested in becoming the main representative of Study in Spain at their Universities.

 Contact us for more information!